-- (a) Continues to be medically stable, the officer shall transport the person to the appropriate designated facility for detention. - (b) Is no longer medically stable, the officer shall transport the person to the nearest hospital or other appropriate treatment facility. - 2.
-The person does not require treatment and an emergency detention is not warranted, the officer shall immediately transport the person to the point where the person was taken into protective custody and released, or transported to the person's home or alternative facility (43A O.S. § 5-208). - (b) If the person is not medically stable, the officer shall transport the person to an appropriate medical facility for medical treatment.
+- (a) Transport the person to the nearest appropriate facility within a 30-mile radius of the officer's operational headquarters for an initial assessment. - If, subsequent to the initial assessment, it is determined that the person does not require treatment or that an emergency detention is not warranted, the officer shall immediately transport the person back to the point where the person was taken into protective custody and release them, or transport the person to their home or an alternative facility (43A O.S. § 5-208).